 What if I change my mind after the “free look period” is over?
 Can I still get back some money?

 As they say, “the devil’s in the details.”
 The answer is…sometimes.
 You can usually get a refund of any “unearned” premium…meaning the premium that hasn’t yet been “used” for any future periods.
-For example, if you paid annually, and cancel after 90 days, you can usually get a refund (but not at all insurers) for the balance of the year for which you’re canceling.
+For example, if you paid annually, and cancel after 90 days, you can usually get a refund (but not with all insurers) for the balance of the year for which you’re canceling.

 However, some insurance companies consider premiums “earned as received,” which would preclude any refunds.
 If you are concerned about this, you can always set up your policy to be paid on a monthly basis.
-There is NEVER any obligation to pay any premiums for which you haven’t yet paid, so if you cancel a policy that you were paying for on a monthly basis, you won’t be at risk for paying future policy premiums (beyond paying up to the last month before you cancelled your policy).
+There is NEVER any obligation to pay any premiums for which you haven’t yet paid, so if you cancel a policy that you were paying for on a monthly basis, you won’t be at risk for paying future policy premiums (beyond paying up to the last month before you canceled your policy).

 Again, every insurer is different, so read all the provisions of your policy or ask your agent.